reproduced below is an unordered list of pubblications. You can find both books I have authored togheter with deck of slides and book I reviewed.

 R data mining

 R data mining is a data mining crime book, a new kind of book we developed with good guys at Packt and the great statistician Enrico Pegoraro.
 What is a data mining crime book?
-It is a book stucture to teach you data mining fundamentals while immersing you in a crime case.
+It is a book stuctured to teach you data mining fundamentals while immersing you in a crime case.
 Within R data mining you will be immersed into the life of a wholesale company, where suddenly a misterious drop in profits arises.

 Rstudio for R Statistical computing Cookbook